BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 Pitch mm: 0.5
 Nominal (major) Diameter mm: M 11.5
 ```
-Issue is that the aforementioned size is not a standard combination of major diameter + pitch.
-Hopefully PCBWay are able to machine it.
+Issue is that the aforementioned size is not a standard combination of **major diameter** + **pitch**.\

-I chose to use threads from an existing SanwuLasers™️ adapter instead of printing my custom part [with designed threads](./docs/attempt_design_screw.png) for multiple reasons:
-1. 11.5mm diameter is not standard.
-2. Thread specification required English language specification, and can only exist in a step file for show (being pretty).
-This makes the whole process more expensive, and less automatic- it might make it hard for the CNC machine to know what to do!
-3. I can always later design another custom stainless steel piece to fit into the generic 17.60mm hole with super glue, and I can decide to make it have threads!
-This incurs less risk by making the components modular.
-4. Generic- single design works as either male or female screw side.
-Only having to print one step file multiple times is significantly cheaper because it only requires one preparation stage for Xometry.
+PCBWay CNC was able to machine it- because supposedly it's a standard size in China.

 # Recreate 3d model from code

-You can decide to change parameters in [main.py](./main.py) then re-run the script to update the design files.
+You can decide to change parameters in any of [male_thread.py](./male_thread_01_00_00/male_thread.py), [female_thread.py](./female_thread_01_00_00/female_thread.py), [rangers_guard_sleeve.py](./rangers_guard_sleeve_01_00_01/rangers_guard_sleeve.py) then re-run the script to update the design files.

+Always update [male_thread_visual.py](./male_thread_01_00_00/male_thread_visual.py) in the same way you updated [male_thread.py](./male_thread_01_00_00/male_thread.py).\
+Always update [female_thread_visual.py](./female_thread_01_00_00/female_thread_visual.py) in the same way you updated [female_thread.py](./female_thread_01_00_00/female_thread.py).

+If you made a visual change to [male_thread.py](./male_thread_01_00_00/male_thread.py) or [female_thread.py](./female_thread_01_00_00/female_thread.py) then you should update [technical_drawing.png](./male_thread_01_00_00/technical_drawing/technical_drawing.png) / [technical_drawing.png](./female_thread_01_00_00/technical_drawing/technical_drawing.png) in **Microsoft Paint**.

+The `XX_visual.py` files exist solely for technical drawing purposes- and each generates a `XX_visual.stl` file.\
+Feel free to use [create_images.py](./male_thread_01_00_00/technical_drawing/create_images.py) / [create_images.py](./female_thread_01_00_00/technical_drawing/create_images.py) to generate updated images for use in the the technical drawing you're updating.

 ## Requirements
 - Tested on Windows 11 Pro 23H2
 - Ran with Python 3.10.6
 - Specific versions chose: `pip install cadquery==2.4.0 numpy==1.23.5`

-## Run
-1. Delete the existing `.step` file and `.stl` file.
-2. Run command `python ./old/magnet_holes_01_00_01.py` in a cmd window in the same directory as the project folder.
-3. Use the newly created `magnet_holes.stl` and `magnet_holes.step`.
-Upload to PCBWay CNC machining, or to Xometry.
-Order at least 2 pieces because you need male and female.
-4. Run command `python ./old/rangers_guard_sleeve_01_00_00.py` in a cmd window in the same directory as the project folder.
-5. Use the newly created `rangers_guard_sleeve.stl` and `rangers_guard_sleeve.step`.
-PCBWay CNC machining, or to Xometry.
-Order 1 piece for your [Laser Rangers](https://www.sanwulasers.com/product/laserrangers).

 ## Assembly

-**NOTE:** In the new design with specific [male](#male_thread_01_00_00) and [female](#female_thread_01_00_00) machined threads, some steps can be omitted from the assembly instructions, and no angle grinder is needed.

-Take [magnets and magnet_holes piece](./docs/magnets_and_xometry_magnet_holes.jpg) and insert the magnets using the following method:

-1. Operate in a warm area (preferably hot plate that's greater than 40°C and lower than 75°C) so that the steel expands to the max it's every going to get.

-2. Wear black nitrile gloves and protective goggles (laser safety goggles work).

-3. Apply 1 drop of [Super glue](./docs/super_glue.jpg) into one of the holes by tapping the inside bottom of the hole with the head of the nozzle.

-4. Quickly insert 2 magnets together into the hole.
-Push with fingers, then wooden skewer and if need be, quickly use vice to push in the magnets quickly before any super glue hardens.

-5. Quickly wipe off the top with paper towel to remove excess super glue.
+1. Prepare [the male the female pieces](./docs/pcbway_male_female_threads_01_00_00_raw.jpg), [the magnets](./docs/magnets_box_findmag.jpg), and a vice.

+2. Insert a stack of 2 magnets with your hands into one of the holes- it won't push-in all the way and the top magnet will stick ~1mm out of the hole (as opposed to ~0.15mm when pushed in all the way).

+3. Use a vice to push the stack all the way down- the bottom magnet is now stuck down there and will never come out, no glue needed.\
+The top magnet is slightly sticking out (only ~0.15mm) and in practice is loose.

+4. Use a stack of magnets to pull out the top magnet.
+If it comes out- good!\
+If the top magnet doesn't come out by using attraction (due to machining tolerances) even when the entire piece is heated to 50° celsius (expanding the steel), that means we don't have to use glue for that hole.

-6. Do the same for all holes in either clockwise or counter clockwise order, placing in the magnets in alternating polarities- positive hole, negative hole, positive hole, negative hole.
+5. Repeat steps 2 -> 4 for every hole in both pieces male and female.
+Insert the magnets into the holes in either clockwise or counter clockwise order, placing in the magnets in **alternating polarities**- positive hole, negative hole, positive hole, negative hole.
 This is so the magnetic power doesn't accumulate.
 Essentially, so the entire piece as a whole doesn't become significantly magnetic.
-Also, this make every adjacent pair of magnets attracted to each other so they're "happy to be there".
+Also, this make every adjacent pair of magnets attracted to each other so they're "happy to be there".\

-7. Do this entire magnet insertion process for an additional `magnet_holes` piece (for the purpose of creating both male and female).

-Next, [cut Sanwu adapter](#threads) with small angle grinder such that you're left with [male and female connector](./docs/sanwu_adapter_cut_in_half.jpg).

-Verify that height of both male and female adapter half is less than 8.3mm.
-If not, grind carefully then sand down.

-Verify that while using the vice you haven't deformed the circularness of the male and female side, and that you haven't damaged the male or female screw mechanism- essentially just try to screw in the male side to an actual laser head, and the female side with an actual flashlight adapter to make sure it fits.

-Use [super glue](./docs/super_glue.jpg) to connect the male side to one of the `magnet_holes` pieces with magnets that we prepared, the the female side to the other.

-Let it dry, and you'll be left with the [final male and female result](./docs/final_xometry_male_and_female_result.jpg).

-If you want to use this for Striker laser host, you're done.

-If you want to use this mechanism for Laser Rangers laser host, it's recommended to take [rangers_guard_sleeve_01_00_00](#rangers_guard_sleeve_01_00_00) and super glue it onto the male `magnet_holes` part while making sure the stairs perfectly fit the stairs in the laser rangers head.
+We have now finished pushing-in a total of 24 magnets to the bottom of the 24 holes- and they're mechanically held in place quite tightly- and in the correct polarities.

+6. Wear black nitrile gloves and protective goggles (laser safety goggles work)- and prepare the [super glue](./docs/good_super_glue_brand.jpg).\
+Prepare paper towel as well to wipe off excess super glue.
+Move entire work area to baking paper surface to avoid sticking.\
+Keep a vice nearby just in case.

+7. **Note:** If a bottom magnet is loose in its hole (due to machining mishaps)- then you can use super glue on the entire stack of 2 magnets in one push. **Never use super glue more than once per hole** because that would cause an unreparable gap between the bottom magnet and the top magnet (due to the dried super glue) then you'll have to throw away the entire piece (I say this from experience).

+8. Apply 1 drop of super glue into one of the holes by tapping the bottom magnet of the hole with the head of the nozzle.

+9. Hold the stack of magnets in the correct polarity for the hole, and quickly insert the top magnet and slide off the rest of the stack of magnets (such that now a stack of 2 magnets is in the hole).
+Quickly wipe the bottom of the magnet stack on paper towel to avoid the negative effect of excess super glue contaminating the magnet stack.\
+Immediately push down hard on the just-inserted magnet with the same paper towel while rubbing away excess super glue.\
+If even when pushing down with paper towel you see that the magnet isn't pushed-in all the way: use a vice ASAP.
+If only a minute has passed you might still have a chance to push the top magnet down to stop it from permanently sticking out.

+10. Don't worry, you can reuse the paper towel because super glue immediately dries when exposed to paper towel.
+However- after each magnet insertion make sure to wipe off any drips of liquid super glue that may have fallen onto the baking paper's surface.

+11. Repeat steps 7 -> 10 for each of the 24 holes.

+12. Take a [rangers_guard_sleeve](#rangers_guard_sleeve_01_00_00) and the [male_thread](#male_thread_01_00_00) piece you just inserted 12 pairs of magnets into.
+Practice sliding the [male_thread](#male_thread_01_00_00) piece [screw side down](./docs/guard_sleeve_01_00_01_rangers_head.jpg) into the top of the [rangers_guard_sleeve](#rangers_guard_sleeve_01_00_00) piece.\
+It's actually not that easy to push the piece [all the way down](./docs/guard_sleeve_01_00_01_assembled_bottom_view.jpg) because of the tight tolerance.\
+Prepare Q-Tips and paper towel.

+13. Precisely apply a small amount of super glue to [the inside of the bottom ring](./docs/guard_sleeve_01_00_01_inside_of_bottom_ring.jpg) then quickly slide-in the [male_thread](#male_thread_01_00_00) all the way down.

+14. Very quickly start wiping the [top ring](./docs/guard_sleeve_01_00_01_top_ring.jpg) with paper towel.
+Just as quickly [wipe the bottom](./docs/guard_sleeve_01_00_01_area_to_wipe.jpg) with Q-tips to avoid any significant width of excess super glue from hardening.

+15. If you failed to push all the way down (and the super glue hardened), push the [male_thread](#male_thread_01_00_00) out of the [rangers_guard_sleeve](#rangers_guard_sleeve_01_00_00) using a vice.
+Optionally, take [the female side](./docs/sanwu_striker_adapter_female_view.jpg) of a [Sanwu adapter for striker](./docs/sanwu_adapter_order_separately.png) to [gain leverage](./docs/gain_leverage.jpg) with the vice (without damaging our machined part).\
+Finally scrape off the previously-applied super glue using a needle or other sharp metal rod, or by pushing in-and-out the [male_thread](#male_thread_01_00_00).
+Then try again to repeat steps 13 -> 14.

 # Release Notes